Step 2: Data Types

 console.log(typeof "Hello world!");

-You should see string printed to the console.
+You should see `string` printed to the console.
 That's because 'Hello world!' is a string data type.

-Mini challenge
+#### Mini challenge <a href="#mini-challenge" id="mini-challenge"></a>

 Now try that three times, once for each data type.
-Log the typeof three different values: "node girls", 1234 and false.
+Log the `typeof` three different values: `"node girls"`, `1234` and `false`.
 You should get different output for each one.